Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/samples/README.md

 These are runnable console Python programs that show how to use the Image Analysis client library.

 - They cover all the supported visual features.
-- Most use the a synchronous client to analyze an image file or image URL.
+- Most use the synchronous client to analyze an image file or image URL.
 Three samples (located in the `async_samples` folder) use the asynchronous client.
 - Most use API key authentication.
 Two samples (having `_entra_id_auth` in their name) use Entra ID authentication.

 The concepts are similar, you can easily modify any of the samples to your needs.